neulab/newlang-tech/speech-synthesis/README.md

   * If the voice talent didn't say the exact words in your txt.done.data file, change your txt.done.data to reflect what was spoken.
   * If the spelling is different let's say a foreign word or abbreviations, change it to its pronunciation spelling eg `word` to `wad`.
 2. Listen to the outputs that failed like above and others in your test file and compare with the corresponding recorded audio.
 If the recorded audio was really bad, you can exclude it from the wav folder in your next run.
-3. Get better quality recordings with less noise and more consistency or just more recordings.
+3. Get better quality recordings with less noise and more consistency or just more recordings if possible.

 ## 6. Using and Porting your System to a Device
 TODO : How to use flite for Android